jessepav/vim-camelcomplete/README.md

 Vim 9 plugin to complete `CamelCase` and `snake_case` identifier abbreviations.

+(**Note**: I've since rewritten this plugin in Lua, found in the [lua](https://github.com/jessepav/vim-camelcomplete/tree/lua) branch.
+This was done for performance, when running Vim built against LuaJIT)

 ## Introduction

 This plugin provides a lightweight insert-mode completion function that allows you to